-My passion is engaging students in the classroom and supporting student athletes on and off the field.
-Read the story of my support of student athletes inside and outside the classroom in the NCAA Champion magazine.
+Engaging students in the classroom and supporting student athletes on and off the field is my focus and passion.
+My story as the faculty mentor to the football team, and how that has affected my teaching and approach with students, has been featured in The Chronicle of Higher Education and in the NCAA's Champion magazine.
 Interested in learning about ways to support student athletes at your institution?
 Please contact me at email@example.com.
+I also offer faculty development on active learning in face to face, blended, and online environments.

 Sample comments: “Dr. McKay provided us with critical insights into how we can better engage our faculty in order to arrive at successful outcomes for our student [athletes].
 As a result of our dialogue, my staff feels empowered to truly open their programs to our faculty in order to take a team approach.
 While we were already outstanding performers in the classroom, we have pushed that performance to the next level.” - Steve Peed, Director of Athletics, Maine Maritime Academy